 Should I take an introductory Biology course my first semester?

-Since Chemistry is required for the Biology major, students who are sure of their intent to major in Biology or BMB should enroll in Chemistry 105 or 107 along with Biology 111 in the first semester.
+Since Chemistry is required for the Biology and BMB majors, students who are sure of their intent to major in Biology or BMB should enroll in Chemistry 107 along with Biology 111 in the first semester.
 This permits a better integration of chemistry into upper level biology courses.
 Students may, however, delay chemistry until their second year and still complete the Biology major.
 A mathematics course (calculus or statistics) is required for the Biology major and should be completed in the first or second year.

-• Students interested in Environmental Science who plan to do the BS degree should take at least one course in Biology (111 or 113), Chemistry (105 or 107), or Physics (103) their first semester.
+• Students interested in Environmental Science who plan to do the BS degree should take at least one course in either Biology (111 or 113), Chemistry (107), or Physics (103) their first semester.

-• For students interested in other majors: All Gettysburg students need to take two science classes to graduate (and at least one of these courses must have a laboratory component).
-You can fulfill this goal of our curriculum by taking an introductory course in Astronomy, Biology, Chemistry, Environmental Studies, or Physics.
+OPTIONAL For students interested in other majors: All Gettysburg students need to take two science classes to graduate (and at least one of these courses must have a laboratory component).
+You can fulfill this requirement of our curriculum by taking an introductory course in Astronomy, Biology, Chemistry, Environmental Studies, or Physics.
 You are not required to take a science class in your first semester, but it is a good idea to complete this requirement by the end of your sophomore year.